Which is the richest bread in calcium?

 Does a slice of bread help meet our daily needs?

-In fact, fortified bread can help meet our daily needs of calcium:
+In fact, fortified bread can help meet our daily calcium needs:

 • enriched foods have a high calcium bioavailability.
 We absorb calcium from enriched bread at a similar rate as milk!